jiyauppal/face-mask-detector/README.md

 # <b>MASK-O-DETECT</b>:
-It is a Real time COVID 19 Face mask detector.
+<b>It is a Real time COVID 19 Face mask detector made with Python</b>